NaokiHori/MarchingSquares/README.rst

 .. code-block::

-   $ plot 'clusters.dat' u 2:3 w lp
+   $ plot 'clusters.dat' u 1:2 w lp

 ***
 API
 ***

-The main function of this library is ``cluster``, which is declared as
+The main function of this library is ``make_clusters``, which is declared as

 .. code-block::